Gajanan29/ManualTesting-OpenCartProject/README.md

 *************************************************************************************************************
 1.Understanding the Project.   [✔️]

-2.Understanding the Functional Requirement by exploring the webapplication.   [✔️]
+2.Understanding the Functional Requirement by exploring the webapplication and FRS Document.   [✔️]

 3.Prepare Test Plan.   [✔️]

 4.Preparing the Test Scenarios.   [✔️]

 5.Prepare the Test Cases and RTM.
+      1.Registration Page [✔️]

 6.Review Test Cases.